dmonyo/ExampleApp/README.md

 # ExampleApp
-REST API example with Slim Framework and Codeigniter client
+REST API example with Slim Framework and application client built with Codeigniter3.
+Client Application has responsive design using bootstrap.

-API build with Slim framework.
+API built with Slim framework.
 For Installation follow the steps below:

 API: